|Nutrition Facts (per serving)|

-Are they brownies or cookies?
-Actually, they are both.
-These crackle-top cookies are soft on the inside (like a brownie) and slightly crunchy on the outside (like a cookie).
+These brownie crackle-top cookies are the best of both worlds—soft on the inside (like a brownie) and slightly crunchy on the outside (like a cookie).
 They look almost too pretty to eat, yet you have to do very little to produce this lovely effect.
-That makes these brownie crackle-top cookies popular at bake sales and holiday cookie exchanges.
-You may also want to bake a batch to give to friends and loved ones as a gift from the kitchen.
+They're popular at bake sales and holiday cookie exchanges and are perfect candidates to bake for friends and loved ones as a gift from the kitchen.

 1 1/2 cups all-purpose flour